- Canary Islands

 This first bit goes on the usual road between the two towns, just walking on the sidewalk along with the apartment buildings, shops, restaurants and Playa Chica in Puerto de Santiago.
 This a 1 - 1,5 km walk, depending on where you are starting in Los Gigantes, but it shouldn't take you more than 20 minutes, as you will mostly go downhill if you do the walk in this direction.

 This is another easy and mostly flat section from Playa Chica towards Playa La Arena.

 In Playa La Arena you will find lots of restaurants, some overlooking the beach and the ocean, with a gorgeous view of La Gomera on a clear day.

-If you want to take a break, we recommend that you get an ice cream from the ice cream shop right across the street from the beach and you can enjoy it from one of the benches that overlook the beach La Arena.
-This is a super popular beach and on days when the sun is out there's lots of people on the beach enjoying the dark sand, even though swimming is often forbidden here, due to the strong currents.
+If you want to take a break, we recommend that you get ice cream from the ice cream shop right across the street from the beach and you can enjoy it from one of the benches that overlook the beach La Arena.
+This is a super popular beach and on days when the sun is out, there are lots of people on the beach enjoying the dark sand, even though swimming is often forbidden here, due to the strong currents.

 From Playa La Arena walk along the sea promenade until it ends and you have to walk to the right on Calle El Mirlo.

 From the beach Playa La Arena up to the point where you enter the paved road towards Alcala you will walk approximately 1 km.